vyca2017/content/content/reference/simple-api/mutations/generated-mutations.md

 ---
 alias: ol0yuoz6go
-path: /docs/reference/simple-api/generated-mutations
+path: /docs/reference/simple-api/mutations
 layout: REFERENCE
-shorttitle: Generated Mutations
 description: Use mutations to modify data.
-Generated mutations in the GraphQL schema of your project are derived from models and relations that you defined.
+Mutations in the GraphQL schema of your project are derived from models and relations that you defined.
 simple_relay_twin: vah0igucil
 tags:
   - simple-api